-Situated at the heart of SMU’s city campus, SMU Libraries offers its services through two physical libraries, Li Ka Shing Library and Kwa Geok Choo Law Library as well as virtually through various web based services.
-SMU Libraries is the centre for academic and professional knowledge resources and services that support the research and learning needs of the SMU community.
-The library facilitates knowledge creation, discovery through its electronic search platform and access to a wide array of research resources on and off campus.
+Situated at the heart of SMU’s city campus, SMU Libraries offer its services through two physical libraries, Li Ka Shing Library and Kwa Geok Choo Law Library as well as virtually through various web based services.
+SMU Libraries are the centre for academic and professional knowledge resources and services that support the research and learning needs of the SMU community.
+The Libraries facilitate knowledge creation, discovery through its electronic search platform and access to a wide array of research resources on and off campus.
 Library collections include:

 The Li Ka Shing Library building showcases unique architectural features, such as the louvered windows facing Campus Green that permit abundant natural light and allow for views of the surrounding art and cultural district; skylights and light wells that infuse the interior spaces with natural brightness; and greenery that cascades down the library’s modern, curvilinear facades.
 The Foyer Entrance features a unique art piece - “Sea of Learning”, the winning entry of the Public Art Competition jointly organised by the Li Ka Shing Foundation and SMU.
 The knowledge fountain, a wonderful artistic creation, on the roof garden terrace displays knowledge in different forms.

-The library hosts a variety of campus activities including cultural talks for the community, book launches, literary festivals and seminars, as well as information and training sessions on developments in the library profession for the local and international library community.
+The Libraries host a variety of campus activities including cultural talks for the community, book launches, literary festivals and seminars, as well as information and training sessions on developments in the library profession for the local and international library community.

 A collection of research articles by library staff is available at Institutional Knowledge (InK).

-The library is grateful to Dr Li Ka-shing and his foundation for their generous gift and support.
+The Libraries are grateful to Dr Li Ka-shing and his foundation for their generous gift and support.